patrykzabkiewicz/RoutingEngine/README.md

 What it should do:

  - take A to B points
- - return list of verticies
+ - return list of verticies and edges
+ - return list of turns